jbannick/hellokata-java/src/modules/images/README.md

 From a purely technical perspective, installing a JRE on a target computer is normally no big deal.

 It can be a show stopper however, from an administrative perspective, particularly given today's increasing cyber security consciousness.

+Custom images are one way to mitigate this.